-Every year, on behalf of the Australia Day Council, we acknowledge and celebrate wonderful and inspiring members of our community.
+Every year, on behalf of the Australia Day Council, Council acknowledges and celebrates wonderful and inspiring members of our community.

-The awards ceremony is combined with an Australian citizenship ceremony at the Kyneton Town Hall.
+The 2019 Australia Day awards ceremony is combined with an Australian citizenship ceremony and will be held at Kyneton Mechanics Institute.

 We have five categories that people can be nominated for:

 - Citizen of the Year: All residents of the Macedon Ranges Shire are eligible.
 Nominees must be 30 years of age or over on 26 January 2018.

 - Young Citizen of the Year: All residents of Macedon Ranges Shire are eligible.
 Nominees must be under the age of 30 on 26 January 2018.